Otis Spann: Death

 Spann died of liver cancer in Chicago in 1970.
-He was buried in Burr Oak Cemetery, in Alsip, Illinois.
-His grave was unmarked for almost thirty years, until Steve Salter (president of the Killer Blues Headstone Project) wrote a letter to Blues Revue magazine, saying, "This piano great is lying in an unmarked grave.
+He was buried in Burr Oak Cemetery in Alsip, Illinois.
+His grave was unmarked for almost 30 years until Steve Salter (president of the Killer Blues Headstone Project) wrote a letter to Blues Revue magazine, saying, "This piano great is lying in an unmarked grave.
 Let's do something about this deplorable situation".
 Blues enthusiasts from around the world sent donations to purchase a headstone.
 On June 6, 1999, the marker was unveiled in a private ceremony.
 The stone is inscribed, "Otis played the deepest blues we ever heard – He'll play forever in our hearts".

 Legacy

-In 1972, the site of the Ann Arbor Blues and Jazz Festival was named "Otis Spann Memorial Field".
-That same year, Village Voice critic Robert Christgau called Spann "the greatest modern blues pianist".
+In 1972, the Ann Arbor Blues and Jazz Festival site was named "Otis Spann Memorial Field."
+That same year, Village Voice critic Robert Christgau called Spann "the greatest modern blues pianist."
 He later included Spann's 1972 Barnaby compilation Walking the Blues in "A Basic Record Library" of 1950s and 1960s music, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).

 Spann was posthumously elected to the Blues Hall of Fame in 1980.
-On November 13, 2012, Spann (along with cousin and fellow pianist Little Johnnie Jones) received a Mississippi Blues Trail Marker plaque, erected at 547 South Roach Street in Jackson, Mississippi where the family lived in the 1930s and 1940s.
+On November 13, 2012, Spann (along with cousin and fellow pianist Little Johnnie Jones) received a Mississippi Blues Trail Marker plaque, erected at 547 South Roach Street in Jackson, Mississippi, where the family lived in the 1930s and 1940s.